brunexgeek/dnsblocker/README.md

 }
 ```

-## Blacklist
+## List of rules

-The blacklist file contain rules to define blocked domains.
-Rules are expressions and each line of the blacklist define a single rule.
+The blacklist and whitelist files contain rules to define denied and allowed domains, respectively.
+Rules are expressions and each line of the list define a single rule.
 It's possible to use an asterisk (*) to match any subdomains and two asterisks (**) to match any subdomains and the domain itself.

 ```
 google.com